Lutreus/sharkle-pal/README.md

 ### windows release
 download, install and execute just easy as that.

-### linux
+### linux (WIP)
 Download the sharkle.appImage and place it somewhere safe.
 Then open it doing `./sharkle.appImage` after that it should just open.

 If you enable auto-launch you shouldn't move the appImage file from place.
 The sharkle will appear in the tasks list (the one from alt + tab) -anyone who want to help with that also appreciated-

-Notes from Collie: Linux download currently not existent for this version, sadly.
-I'll add one soon.
+### Notes from Collie <3
 This whole version is just fine tuning/tweaks of the original app by Ignacio!

-**install is currently in a rar because i made it too big. (>100 mb oopsy)...
-So ill fix that soon!
+Check him out!

+Sadly no linux download right now :C

-updates: better draggin, transparent parts sprites now clickable, more sounds, added eepy
+updates so far: better draggin, transparent parts sprites now clickable, more sounds, added eepy

-current todo: Add strolling, Add speed up on middle click, maybe angy
+current todo: Add strolling, Add speed up on middle click, maybe angy and more east eggs!
+Making this a real desktop pet.